 For you loyal blog readers, I'm bringing you a THIRD problem with weight loss shakes.
 Yes, 3 for the price of 0.
 So generous, I am.

 The third problem is choosing the wrong liquid to mix your powder with.

 Before we dive in, let's make sure we understand why we're using these meal replacement shake powders in the first place.

 What’s the Point of a Meal Replacement Shake Powder?

 A meal replacement powder is super literal.
 We're replacing a meal with something like a meal but not a meal.

 Shake powders are a method to reduce your calories while still getting some nutrition.
-If you remember from my Nutrition 101 Webinar and my article on Dietary Jenga, a properly made meal is one that has all 3 macronutrients: proteins, fats, AND complex carbohydrates.
+If you remember from my article on Dietary Jenga, a properly made meal is one that has all 3 macronutrients: proteins, fats, AND complex carbohydrates.

 We vary our foods to get exposed to different micronutrients, the vitamins and other healthy little nutrients found in our foods.

 There's rather simple math involved in weight loss and weight gain.
 If you eat more than you burn, you gain weight.
 Flip it, reverse it for weight loss.

 There's no secret sauce here; eat less to lose weight, eat more to gain weight.